YYL7/ML/4. Logistic Regression/README.md

 best-fit parameters.

-Gradient ascent
+Gradient Ascent:

-If we want to find the maximum point on a function, then the best way to move is in the direction of the gradient.
+--If we want to find the maximum point on a function, then the best way to move is in the direction of the gradient.

-Summary
+--Use the whole dataset on the update of weights.

+Stochastic Gradient Ascent:

+Only use one sample on the update of weights.

+Summary:

 --Logistic regression is finding best-fit parameters to a nonlinear function called the sigmoid.
 Methods of optimization can be used to find the best-fit parameters.
 Among the optimization algorithms,